ungleich/cdist/cdist/conf/type/__package_pip/man.rst

 AUTHORS
 -------
-Nico Schottelius <nico-cdist--@--schottelius.org>
+| Nico Schottelius <nico-cdist--@--schottelius.org>
+| Matthias Stecher <matthiasstecher--@--gmx.de>

 COPYING
 -------
-Copyright \(C) 2012 Nico Schottelius.
+Copyright \(C) 2012 Nico Schottelius, 2021 Matthias Stecher.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.